owncast/owncast.github.io/content/quickstart/hetzner/_index.md

 type: docs
 ---

-Using the Owncast _1-Click-Install_ on Hetzner Cloud apps you can get Owncast installed and configured with SSL support easily.
+Using the Owncast app on Hetzner Cloud you can get Owncast installed and configured with SSL support easily.
 Follow the below steps to get up and running.

 ## What you need